msumalague/ThyroCare-Supervised-Machine-Learning-Model/README.md

 Following data preprocessing, the dataset was split for the modeling process using the Sci-Kit Learn Library.
-The dataset was divided into eighty percent (80%) training sets and twenty percent (20%) validation sets. unnecessary variables to ensure the performance of the model.
+The dataset was divided into eighty percent (80%) training sets and twenty percent (20%) validation sets.